-More and more, companies prefer the ease and lower costs of digital marketing as a substitute for regular print marketing.
-But while social media and digital advertising have taken over the marketing world, print advertising is still an effective way to reach your target market.
+Today, most companies prefer the ease and lower costs of digital marketing as a substitute for regular print marketing.
+But while social media and digital advertising might now be the default, print advertising can still be an incredibly effective way to reach your target market.

 How to design a magazine ad